lukepistrol/swift-gpx/README.md

 and can be coded using the `XMLCoder` library.
 It also provides an easy way to create GPX files from scratch which can be useful for generating GPX files programmatically.

-> **Note:** This library is a work-in-progress abd may not support all GPX features.
+> **Note:** This library is a work-in-progress and may not support all GPX features.
 Please feel free to contribute to
 > extend the functionality.

 ## Contribution